Former Bell Ringer Receives Christmas Assistance at Pontiac Corps

 Her words come from experience: over the past few years she has struggled with cancer, homelessness, and the instability that came from COVID.
 However, 20 years ago she volunteered as a bell ringer.

-“I was not in a bad situation at that time so I thought, what better way to show the Lord that I’m dedicated to what he’s calling me to do, than to do something I've never done, or would be embarrassed to do.
+“I was not in a bad situation at that time so I thought, what better way to show the Lord that I’m dedicated to what he’s calling me to do, than to do something I would never, or would be embarrassed to do.
 I was fairly young then, about 19 or 20.”

 Being willing to do something good despite embarrassment became her saving grace years later.
 She had the humility to ask for help herself when she came to The Salvation Army Pontiac Corps Community Center.